Automatic language translation

 Management by:

-Strategic oversight for the DCJ Executive and the ARC that business areas:
+Strategic oversight for the ELT and ARC that business areas:

 The LACP Synopsis and Reporting Register are provided to each division to complete their annual self-assessment for the previous financial period against each relevant instrument and/or accountability.
-This is also an opportunity for business areas to identify any instruments that may need to be included.
+This is also an opportunity for business areas to identify any instruments that may need to be included, updated, etc.

-The head of the division (e.g. Deputy Secretaries, Chief Executive, etc) is required to certify that:
+The head of the division/entity (e.g. Deputy Secretaries, Chief Executive, etc) is required to certify that:

-The BECU analyses and reports the compliance results to the:
+The CU analyses and reports the compliance results to the:

 Legislative and Administrative Compliance Program (LACP) Policy and Procedure (PDF, 334.2 KB)

-Advice and support is available from the Business Ethics and Compliance unit (BECU) via the LACP@dcj.nsw.gov.au mailbox.
+Advice and support is available from the Compliance Unit (CU) via the LACP@dcj.nsw.gov.au mailbox.